 “But how, bhikkhu, are sensual pleasures said by the Blessed One to be time-consuming, with much suffering, troublesome, and with a still greater disadvantage in them?
 And how is this Dhamma directly visible, immediate, inviting verification, |onward leading::applicable, relevant, practical [opaneyyika]|, and to be personally experienced by the wise?”

 “Friend, I am new, recently ordained, and recently come to this Dhamma and |Vinaya::code of monastic discipline rules, training [vinaya]|.
 I am not able to explain it in detail.
-But that Blessed One, the |Arahant::a worthy one, an epithet of a fully awakened being [arahant]|, the perfectly Awakened One, is dwelling at Rājagaha in the hot spring park.
+But that Blessed One, the |Arahant::a worthy one, a fully awakened being, epithet of the Buddha [arahant]|, the perfectly Awakened One, is dwelling at Rājagaha in the hot spring park.
 Approach that Blessed One and ask him about this matter.
 As he explains it to you, so you should remember it.”

 “It is not easy for us to approach that Blessed One, bhikkhu, he is surrounded by other deities of great influence.
 But if you, bhikkhu, were to approach that Blessed One and ask him about this matter, then we will come along too in order to hear the Dhamma.”